INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Max Cavalera: I think it was Hyde Park?
-Motorhead was playing there and Lemmy went to the stage with a golf cart and a wheelchair.
+Motorhead was playing there, and Lemmy went to the stage with a golf cart and a wheelchair.
 It was sad.
-Right before he went on the stage, I shook his hand to say, “How are you doing man?”
+Right before he went on the stage, I shook his hand to say, “How are you doing, man?”
 He says he’s good, but you can tell.
 He was not good.
 And we have friends that work for them.
-So, they told us like bad stories.
+So, they told us bad stories.
 So, it was a bit sad.
-It was weird, because we were… There are those hoaxes that happened before.
+It was weird because we were… There are those hoaxes that happened before.
 I don’t know if you remember those?

 I remember that rumor….

 Max Cavalera: There was this death hoax that people died and one of them was that Lemmy died on my birthday.
 Which freaked the fuck out!
 It freaked me out.
 It was like, “Wow!
 Holy shit!
 He died on my birthday.”
-But it was fake and I was like good, my friend is feeling good.
+But it was fake, and I was like, good, my friend is feeling good.
 It was fake.
 But then he died for real.
 The next time was real.
 And Lemmy was a real guy.
 I think that you cannot contest that.
-I think he always will be an inspiration for a lot of us and I always like the rebel side of it.
+I think he always will be an inspiration for many of us, and I always like the rebel side of it.
 I always thought that was cool.
-That was a genuine… He wasn’t a plastic rebel, he was a real rebel.
-You can tell the difference of plastic rebel and real rebel.
-When somebody is trying hard to be a rebel and somebody that’s really for real.
+That was genuine… He wasn’t a plastic rebel; he was a real rebel.
+You can tell the difference between a plastic rebel and a real rebel when somebody is trying hard to be a rebel and somebody that’s really for real.

-And he was a true rebellion for his whole life.
+And he was a real rebellion for his whole life.

 Yeah, yeah.
-That sounds like Lemmy “Laughs”.
-Thanks for this interview Max!
+That sounds like Lemmy’s “Laughs.”
+Thanks for this interview, Max!